trevorkafka/notes/content/Reference Sheets/SAT Important Formulas.md

 | Slope-Intercept | $y = mx + b$     | Yes     |
 | Point-Slope     | $y = m(x-h) + k$ | No      |
 | Standard        | $Ax + By = C$    | No      |
+For forms whose "Unique?" column lists "No," there are multiple different ways to write the equation of the same line.
 ## How to Interpret Each Constant
 - $m$ is the slope of the line and is the same for slope-intercept form and point-slope form
 - $(0,b)$ is the $y$-intercept of the line